sparkutils/testless/README.md

 Ensure the only jar added for a runtime is testless - you can use the databricks community edition to test this as well.
 If it's not the only jar, don't raise a ticket if something goes wrong (it's shaded but...).

-Open a scala notebook and run the following command:
+Start a correct runtime, ensure that the jar has loaded before running, open the Driver Logs tab on Databricks, then open a scala notebook attached to the correct DBR runtime and run the following command:

 ```scala
 frameless.setOutputDir("testoutputPath")